A Textual Analysis of Creative Multimedia Approaches in Tamil Movie Title Posters

 Brylla, C. (2018).
 The benefits of content analysis for filmmakers.
 Studies in Australasian Cinema, 12(2–3), 150–161.

 Ganguly, D. (2010).
 Orbits of desire: Bollywood as creative industry in Australia.
-In A. Hasam & M. Paranjape (Eds.), Bollywood in Australia: Transnationalism and cultural production (pp. 159–175).
+In A. Hasan & M. Paranjape (Eds.), Bollywood in Australia: Transnationalism and cultural production (pp. 159–175).
 Crawley, WA: UWA Press.

 Gehlawat, A. (2010).
 Reframing Bollywood: Theories of popular Indian cinema.
 New Delhi: Sage.

 Lee, T. K. (2013).
-Public culture and cultural citizenship at the Thessaloniki International Film Festival.
+Public culture and cultural citizenship at the Thessaloniki International Film Festival (Doctoral dissertation).
 Harvard University.

 Menon, G. (2017).
 Indian animation and VFX industry is getting bigger and better.
-Retrieved from http://economictimes.indiatimes.com
+The Economic Times. http://economictimes.indiatimes.com

 Metz, C. (2011).
 Language and cinema (Vol. 26).
 Walter de Gruyter.